hacksh4w/F3TCH/README.md

 ## What is F3TCH?
 F3TCH brings a decentralised and secure approach to the problem by allowing the Patient's primary healthcare provider at Hospital 1 to upload all required files onto the Ethereum Blockchain and sharing the key with Patient so they may access their own files from it and share relevant documents with their Primary Healthcare Provider at Hospital 2.
-F3TCH also abstracs the nitty gritty aspects of Web3 away from the user and delivers the familiar web2 experience to the average user.
+F3TCH also abstracts the nitty gritty aspects of Web3 away from the user and delivers the familiar web2 experience to the average user.

 # Team Members